Google Data Studio charts with data labels only for min and max values

 - Metrics: Transactions renamed as Same transactions for min and max

-Note: For performance and loading time purposes, you can use this technic and blend data from daily extracted data, especially if your data source is low to load live data or/and if you wish to apply this method for an important date range.
-After all, the result of this blending is getting the square of number of rows of the original data set.
+Note: For performance and loading time purposes, you can use this technic and blend data from daily extracted data, especially if your data source is slow to load live data or/and if you wish to apply this method for an important date range.
+After all, the result of this blending is getting the square of number of rows of the original data set, so we need to take care of related performance impacts.

 Now, we draw the time series chart with the configuration below: